 Unregistered provider obligations

-Self-managing NDIS participants can individually decide if they require workers of unregistered providers who provide supports and services to them to have a Worker Screening Check.
+Self-managed NDIS participants can individually decide if they require workers of unregistered providers who provide supports and services to them to have a NDIS Worker Screening Check.

 NDIS Code of Conduct